-- a) Monthly detailed plans outlining activity and budgets will be prepared, discussed and approved.
-These plans will be shared with the grantor organization for participation, if desired and convenient. - b) Vendor selection: Three quotes for items / services with a value over Rs.15,000.
-Competitive tender for items / services with a value over Rs.
-2.5 lakh, which will be evaluated with at least 3 members of the core group. - c) We lay a lot of emphasis on scrutiny of paperwork and approval process.
+- a) Detailed plans outlining activity and budgets will be prepared, discussed and approved.
+These plans will be shared with the grantor organization for participation, if desired and convenient. - b) Vendor selection: Three quotes for items / services with a value over Rs.
+1 lakh, which will be evaluated with at least 3 members of the core group.
+The core group may decide to waive this off in case of working with the same partner for whom this competitive analysis was done in previous year - c) We lay a lot of emphasis on scrutiny of paperwork and approval process.
 All expenditure and reports will go through two level of checks of the documents by core group approval authorities along with the documents.
-Once approved, the same will be shared as part of monthly plan to the authorized personnel of ACRE. - d) Rotary Leprosy Social Mobilisation Office and Lepra Staff will be integrally involved in project monitoring and evaluation. - e) For active case finding we will work with the medical community i.e. doctors and medical social workers at various hospitals, ASHA, ANM workers, leprosy colonies, Rotarians and primary healthcare centers. - f) Adequate due diligence process will be followed to identify and work with vendors, partners, co-collaborators and other institutions. - g) To ensure no liability on participating Rotary Clubs, DSRSF or grantor organization before supporting a case, the due diligence process involves obtaining the relevant documentation that includes: - i.
-Signed application form from the patient or guardian seeking support, which includes a declaration signed by the patient or guardian containing a specific indemnity in favour of DSRSF - ii.
-Photograph of the patient - iii.
-Medical diagnosis - iv.
-Cost estimate from the hospital on hospital letterhead
+Once approved, the same will be shared as part of the plan to the authorized personnel of ACRE. - d) Rotary Leprosy Social Mobilisation Office and Lepra Staff will be integrally involved in project monitoring and evaluation. - e) For active case finding we will work with SLOs/ DLOs and the medical community i.e. doctors and medical social workers at various hospitals, ASHA, ANM workers, leprosy colonies, Rotarians and primary healthcare centers. - f) Adequate due diligence process will be followed to identify and work with vendors, partners, co-collaborators and other institutions.